 The Loudoun County Memorial Plaque was erected 1921, three years after the end of World War I. The plaque, on a stone monument, lists 30 names of Loudoun County residents who died serving during the Great War.
-The names of three of those residents are at the bottom of the plaque, separated by a line - they are the three Black people of the group: Pvts.
-Ernest Gilbert, Valentine B. Johnson and Samuel C. Thornton.
-Plans are currently underway to replace this plaque with a new one with a similar design, with all of the names listed together alphabetically, not segregated.
-It is hoped that the memorial will be re-dedicated in 2021 on its 100th anniversary.
+The plaque originally separated the names of the three Black people of the group: Pvts.
+Ernest Gilbert; Valentine B. Johnson; and Samuel C. Thornton.
+On its 100th anniversary, November 11, 2021, the memorial was rededicated with a new plaque of similar design with all of the names listed together alphabetically, not segregated.